hapax/hapax.github.io/assets/chuzenji.md

 Descending again, a toddler sits on the counter, and with a smile of inexpressible joy at his act of mimicry, hands me a set of housekeys.
-My host materialises again to recover toddler and keys, bowing apologies, but not entirely suppressing a smile of her own;
+My host materialises again to recover toddler and keys, apologising profusely, but not entirely suppressing a smile of her own;
 a little life peeping through the formality.

 I leave the inn thinking of life and its relation to disorder, the toddler's true gift.